+There is an important difference between self-esteem, dignity, and self-compassion.
+And this difference matters.
+Before I discuss this, I would like to discuss our current culture.
 I am concerned about our culture.
-There are many reasons I am concerned about it, but one of the reasons is that it is increasingly clear that many of us have a poor relationship with ourselves, and this causes a lot of personal and interpersonal problems.
-These personal and interpersonal problems are confirmed by recent… Continue reading The Difference Between Self-Esteem, Dignity, and Self-Compassion—And Why It Matters
+There are many reasons I am concerned about it, but one of the reasons is that it is increasingly clear that many of… Continue reading Self-Esteem, Dignity, and Self-Compassion

-When I was younger, I thought that if I just did everything right, my life would go smoothly; I wouldn't have any problems and people would treat me fairly; and I would generally be happy most of the time.
-Of course, it didn't take me long as a young adult to figure out that this… Continue reading When We Hit Bumps in Life’s Road and Crash
+Sometimes we hit bumps in life's road and crash.
+I now know that is normal, but I didn't always think this.
+What I Used to Think When I was younger, I thought that if I just did everything right, my life would go smoothly; I wouldn't have any problems and people would treat me fairly;… Continue reading When We Hit Bumps in Life’s Road and Crash

 We often believe that if we are sad and anxious and troubled by parts of the world that there is something wrong with us.
 Sometimes, however, we suffer these painful feelings in response to really painful and difficult things in the world.
 It is important to realize in these situations that is understandable when we… Continue reading It’s Okay Not to Fit Into the Broken Parts of the World

+It is important to be a good friend to ourselves.
 How we treat ourselves, what we say to ourselves, and what we think about ourselves tremendously impacts us.
-We are the closet person to us, and so if we treat ourselves in a continually hostile or cruel manner, it can lead to feelings of depression, anxiety, and worthlessness.
-On the other hand, if we treat… Continue reading Five Ways to Be a Friend to Yourself and Why This is Important
+We are the closet person to us.
+And so if we treat ourselves in a continually hostile or cruel manner, it can lead to feelings of depression,… Continue reading Five Ways to Be a Friend to Yourself

 The things you say to yourself can empower you to live more fully and beautifully, or they can wilt your spirit.
 You are the closest person to you, so what you say to yourself really matters.
 This is how our spirit feels when we say unkind things to ourselves.
 Here are two things you can… Continue reading What are You Saying to Yourself Today?

-In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child or a friend you love.
-In this post, I will discuss how you can cultivate self-love by making a self-love pledge.
-Think of a friend who… Continue reading Becoming Your Own Best Friend
+This post explores how you can become your own best friends and gives you some practical suggestions for doing this.
+It is the third post in a series.
+In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child… Continue reading Becoming Your Own Best Friend